madprops/airc/README.md

 That's 1% chance to respond on messages, which is enough in heavy channels.

+`autorespond_words` defines the maximum number of words the responses should be, similar to `words`.

-It's suggested to set a small number of max words for autorespond, to avoid spam.
+It's suggested to use a small number for this, like `12`, to avoid spamming the channel.

 Some users find this to be problematic for their privacy, so it's disabled by default.